SublimeText-Markdown/MarkdownEditing/README.md

     - Sublime Text 3 plugin for generating a Table of Contents (TOC) in a Markdown document.
 * See https://packagecontrol.io/search/markdown for more.

 ## Known Bugs

 * Setext-style headers (`===` and `---`) do not show up in the symbol list.
 This is due to a Sublime Text limitation (see [#158][]).
 However, we are able to put a placeholder to indicate the existence of the header.
 We encourage you to use Atx-style headers (`#`).

 * Installing for the first time while having markdown files opened may cause MarkdownWiki to behave unexpectedly on those files.
 Close and reopen those files to fix it.

 ## Contributing

 See `CONTRIBUTING.md` file.

 ## Credits

-MarkdownWiki was originally created by [Brett Terpstra][brettterpstra] and has become a community project with the goal of consolidating the best features from the varied collection of Markdown packages for Sublime Text.
+MarkdownEditing was originally created by [Brett Terpstra][brettterpstra] and has become a community project with the goal of consolidating the best features from the varied collection of Markdown packages for Sublime Text.
 Current development is headed up by [Ali Ayas][maliayas] and [Felix Hao][felixhao28].

 Related blog posts from Brett:
 * http://brettterpstra.com/2012/05/17/markdown-editing-for-sublime-text-2-humble-beginnings/